xlnfinance/xln/1/wiki/home.md

 # Failsafe - instant decentralized payments

-Here's a project I've been working on for last 7 months, and while it's still in quite early stage, I'd like to share details and the prototype to hear some advice.

 Failsafe is a combination of different concepts.
 First and foremost it's the payment network of value transfers anything-to-anything, what Bitcoin wanted to become.

 Our vision is to provide decentralization, scalability and stability, with no compromises in any of them.